-Many thieves will steal a bike only to then lock it up shortly after, thinking that this will reduce the chances of them being caught with the bike in their possession.
+Many thieves will steal a bike only to then lock it up shortly after.
+They think this will reduce the chances of them being caught with the bike in their possession.

 Keep an eye out in your local area

-Bike thieves will often sell the bike as fast as they can, and it’s not unusual for the bike to pass through several hands before someone starts using it again.
+Bike thieves will often sell the bike as fast as they can.
+It’s not unusual for the bike to pass through several hands before someone starts using it again.
 It’s then not unusual for the bike to be seen in the area that it was originally taken from.

 Don’t give up hope